Intelligence is not singular. It is multiplied.

 Without the ½, the output is untrustworthy.

 A leader who presents three confident answers and no open questions sounds certain.
-But certainty without intellectual honesty is a brittle position.
-The half is what makes the other three credible.
-It signals that you are still learning, still pressure-testing, still in the work.
+But certainty without intellectual honesty is brittle.
+The ½ is what makes the other three credible.
+It signals you are still learning, still pressure-testing, still in the work.

-The ½: The Part No Machine Will Ever Own
+The Half Is the Part No Machine Will Ever Own

 AI will get better at AI.
 Domain expertise will be partially automated.
-Even judgment will be augmented by models we have not seen yet.
-The one thing that remains permanently, unmistakably human is the ability to stand in front of your team and say: here is what I do not know yet, and here is why that matters.
+Even judgment will be augmented by models we have not yet seen.
+The one thing that remains permanently, unmistakably human is the ability to stand in front of your team and say, here is what I do not know yet, and here is why that matters.

 Use the framework with your team.